2013 Chicago White Sox season: June

 The Sox went on a lengthy, 10-game road trip.
 First stop was Houston, first visit there since winning the 2005 World Series.
 However, the Sox did not fare well as they lost the first three games of the series, but managed to win the series finale.
 Next stop was Minnesota, where they were swept in the three-game series.
 The final stop was south to Kansas City, where they took the first two games from the Royals.
 In the third game, the Sox lost 7–6 with three of those runs given up were unearned in the 8th inning.
 Jesse Crain gave up runs (all unearned) for the first time since April 12, snapping the franchise record 29 straight scoreless appearances.
 In the next series, the Sox split a two-game series against the Mets at home.
 In the first game, Addison Reed blew his save in the ninth when Daniel Murphy hit a popup, Gordon Beckham ran towards the territory where Reed and Conor Gillaspie were calling for but Beckham got in the way and no one caught the ball.
 The game was then tied at four as David Wright scored.
+White Sox TV broadcast announcer Hawk Harrelson famously said after the error: "and we find another way, yet another way."
+During the next at-bat with Andrew Brown, Harrelson was mostly silent aside from a few grievances, but ended his rant by shouting "you gotta be kidding me.
+You have got to be kidding me!
+We go to the bottom of the 9th" after Brown struck out to conclude the half inning alongside a chorus of boos from the White Sox fans.
 However, in the bottom of the ninth inning Alexei Ramírez hit a walk-off single, scoring Jeff Keppinger for a 5–4 Sox win.
 In the next game, the Sox were shutout 3–0, they were tied for the AL lead in shutouts as a result.
 Shawn Marcum picked up his first win of the season after starting the season 0–9.
 Marcum is now 4–0 with a 1.99 ERA in six career starts against the Pale Hose.
 The Sox played their consecutive doubleheader on June 28 against the Indians.
 In Game 1, the Sox lost 19–10, it was the first time the Sox lost a game despite scoring 10 or more runs since July 13, 2008, when they lost 12–11 to the Randers.
 Game 1 lasted nearly four hours, their longest 9-inning game this season.
 In Game 2, the Sox led 8–5 going to the ninth inning but Reed blew his second straight save by allowing four runs including game-winning solo home run by former Sox Nick Swisher and went on to lose 9–8.
 The Sox closed out the month by losing the final two games of the series by the final scores of 4–3 and 4–0.
 The Sox had the worst record in baseball for the month of June with a record of 8–19.